Youth Public Speaking Skills Development Towards a Democratic Society in Contemporary Europe

 - Promoting an innovative non-formal educational package for youth trainers and youth workers to assist young people (aged 18-30) in developing and/or improving their life skills related to public speaking.

-- Devising an interactive app and a fun learning game to supplement target group's training and catch the youth's interest in their learning process.
+- Devising an interactive app and a fun learning game to supplement the target group's training and catch the youth's interest in their learning process.

 Target Groups

-- Youth workers and youth trainers/educators: During the lifetime of the project they had the chance to take part in different project phases.
-The participants acquired important skills and knowledge and they interacted with peers from the project's partner nations to discuss issues related to youth engagement in politics and active citizenship.
+- Youth workers and youth trainers/educators: During the lifetime of the project, they had the chance to take part in different project phases.
+The participants acquired important skills and knowledge and interacted with peers from the project's partner nations to discuss issues related to youth engagement in politics and active citizenship.